virgili0/Virgilio/serving/purgatorio/select-and-train-machine-learning-models/tools-and-libraries/tools-and-libraries.md

 Now you know what is the best approach to learn tools and libraries and frameworks, and how to do it [using wisely your time](https://waitbutwhy.com/2014/05/life-weeks.html)!

-The following links expand these points and you should really read them if you are a beginner, some answers are illuminating:
+The following links expand these points and you should read them if you are a beginner, some answers are illuminating:

 - [What are some tips for a beginning ML/data scientist who feels overwhelmed?](https://www.quora.com/What-are-some-tips-for-a-beginning-ML-data-scientist-who-feels-overwhelmed)
 - [SO MUCH to Learn...
 Overwhelmed.
 How to Learn so Much?](https://www.reddit.com/r/learnprogramming/comments/dnujl0/so_much_to_learn_overwhelmed_how_to_learn_so_much/)